ABOUT THE FILM

 How can I help get this film done?

-- Support the film with a donation today.
-Filmmaking is ridiculously expensive, and seed money is the hardest to raise.
-We'll use your donation to help fund traveling and shooting interviews, creating an online interactive site where you can share your own stories, and creating our fundraising trailer for grant applications.
+- Support the film with a tax-deductible contribution today.
+Filmmaking is ridiculously expensive, and early money is the hardest to raise.
+We'll use your donation to help fund traveling and shooting interviews, editing our rough cut, and creating an online interactive site where you can share your own stories.

 - Join us on Facebook and share posts with your friends.
 It's a lively and opinionated community.